4 Channel Amplifiers For Cars

 3. Rockford Fosgate Punch P400

-Powered with 400 watts, this speaker is clearly high on market value and you would need to part with much more money to get your hands on it.
-Based on the company’s track record, this 4-channel speaker will not let you down.
+Powered with 400 watts, this speaker is high on market value, and you would need to part with much more money to get your hands on it.
+Based on the company’s track record, this 4-channel speaker will not disappoint you.

 Key Features